FREQUENTLY ASKED QUESTIONS

 (and hopefully, some answers!)

-Are you doing a Vintage MARVEL Calendar for 2018?
+Will you be doing a Vintage MARVEL Calendar again?

-Unfortunately, our licensing agreement with MARVEL expired this year and we are unable to renew at this time.
-Therefore, we will not be able to offer a 2018 calendar.
+Unfortunately, our licensing agreement with MARVEL expired in 2017 and we are unable to renew at this time.
+Therefore, we will not be able to offer a new MARVEL calendar.
 Of course, we are saddened by this as we are huge fans and dedicated countless hours of loving research and effort into bringing you MARVEL products over the years.
 We hope another opportunity to renew our license will present itself in the future.
-We still have MARVEL posters and journal books available while they last, and encourage you to browse our other 2018 Vintage offerings, including our expanded line of Vintage DC Comics products including Batman, Superman, and Wonder Woman calendars.
+We still have MARVEL journal books available while they last, and encourage you to browse our other Vintage offerings, including our expanded line of Vintage DC Comics products including Batman, Superman, and Wonder Woman calendars.

 Very cool!
 What is this stuff?